dasundev/dasun.dev/docs/src/packages/laravel-payhere/models/user-model.md

 }
 ```

-> The `PayHereCustomer` contract requires the implementation of the above methods.
+The `PayHereCustomer` contract requires these methods to provide the needed data.

-Laravel PayHere assumes your `User` model will be the `App\Models\User` class.
-If you wish to change this, you may specify a different model via the `useCustomerModel` method.
-This method should typically be called in the `boot` method of your `AppServiceProvider` class:
+By default, Laravel PayHere expects your `User` model to be the `App\Models\User` class.
+If you want to use a different model, you can specify it with the `useCustomerModel` method in the `boot` method of your `AppServiceProvider` class, like this:

 ```php
 use App\Models\PayHere\Customer;